AleksandarDzudzevic/Project_unit_4/README.md

         db.close()# Closes the database connection

 ```
 Fig. 19 shows the function used to showcase the list of all Citio users.
 It uses an algorithm that checks if the user has a valid cookie and then it shows the list of users extracted from the user database.
 Table is formated in the order: username, email, and city which is exactly what the criteria 3 required.
-The development stage was done by using the abstraction and not focusing on other relevnat criteria yet (criteria 4 which is also about the user list display), until this one was solved.
+The development stage was done by using the abstraction and not focusing on other relevant criteria yet (criteria 4 which is also about the user list display), until this one was solved.
 With that, success criteria 3 was met, and a website now had a feature of showcasing its users.

 ### Success Criteria 4: The social network website will have an option to choose a specific city which you are interested in through a filter or use a username search filter, and see only relevant content creators.